Skip to main content

 I have submitted everything.
 Now what?

 We understand you are eager to obtain a decision on your application and will work diligently to make decisions as quickly as possible.
-We will send you a notification when your application is complete and being sent to the admissions committee for review.
+We will send you a notification when your application is complete and sent to the admissions committee for review.

 When will I find out if I have been admitted and how will I be notified?